-You should move all content to new server.
-Also remember if they closed only new registrations and keep safe their already hosted domains then you can redirect your links to your new domain else if they completely close their services, then you can’t even redirect your old links.
-As a result, all your old links will become dead.
+You should move all content to a new server.
+Also, remember if they close only new registrations and keep their already hosted domains, you can redirect your links to your new domain.
+If they completely stop their service, you will not be able to redirect your old links.
+As a result, all your old links will be dead.

 A great example of this:

 Yahoo Geocities shut their services in April 2009.
 They said new registrations would not be accepted, but old domains would remain functional.
 Upgrading to Yahoo’s paid hosting was recommended.
 Unfortunately, Yahoo later asked to transfer all data before the deadline (October 26, 2009) and said GeoCities was being deleted and not decommissioned!

 You may ask what this means.

 This means any data, whether or not personally backed up by its owners or readers, will not be recoverable.
 Ever.

 2. You can’t sell your free hosted blog

 It’s hard to digest the truth.
 And the truth here, my friends, is that your free hosted blog is NOT YOUR property.
 For example, read the terms and conditions of Blogspot.
 It states that you can’t sell, share, and transfer your Blogspot blog to any other person.

 “No Resale of the Service.
 Unless expressly authorized in writing by Google, you agree not to reproduce, duplicate, copy, sell, trade, resell or exploit for any commercial purposes (a) any portion of the Service, (b) use of the Service, or (c) access to the Service.”